How 5Essentials Works

 Beyond the survey and data analysis, the 5Essentials team supports school leadership with rigorous, engaging training sessions to help educators drive school improvement.

 Through our professional learning, we are committed to building the mindsets, knowledge, and skills educators need to sustain long-term improvements and are committed to nurturing professional collaboration across schools and districts for the benefit of all students.

-From research, evidence, and practice we know ensuring all students learn at high levels, particularly in high poverty schools, is an immense challenge.
+From research, evidence, and practice we know ensuring all students learn at high levels, particularly in high-poverty schools, is an immense challenge.
 We also know that professional development for both teachers and leaders can, at times, be limited and challenging.
-Leadership Coaching with UChicago addresses both of these challenges through on-site, contextual coaching using evidence and research on school improvement to support and drive growth.
+Leadership Coaching with UChicago addresses both of these challenges through on-site, embedded coaching using evidence and research on school improvement to support and drive growth.
+Our coaches: